PUYJALON-Pierre/Medilabo/eureka-server/README.md

 -> Go to the root of the application and execute mvn spring-boot:run

--> When the server is running, you can run microservices to let them register on Eureka server (microservices need to have eureka-client dependencies in their pom.xml and also the url adrress of the Eureka server in their properties).
+-> When Eureka server is running, you can run microservices to let them register on Eureka server (microservices need to have eureka-client dependencies in their pom.xml and also the url adrress of the Eureka server in their properties).

--> You can access to http://localhost:9102/ in order to see eureka server inofrmations
+-> You can access to http://localhost:9102/ in order to see eureka server informations

 -------------------------------------------------------------------------------------------------------------------------------------